 A TP helps a team to develop a schedule of tasks required to facilitate a successful change in the student’s learning environment.
 A TP:

 What are the components of the transition plan?

 It is important to identify and decide what type of TP best suits each school context and student need.
 For this reason, no two TPs will be the same.
 Generally, a well designed TP will include the following:

 Why use a transition plan?

 A well developed transition plan sets the student up for a successful move to another environment, accept new staff members and cope more readily with change.

 It is important to consider and develop a clear process to support a student’s transition.
 Steps include:

 |Click information icon to access a copy of the Positive Partnerships Transition Plan form.|

-The Positive Partnerships initiative is funded by the Australian Government Department of Education, Employment and Workplace Relations through the Helping Children with Autism package.
+The Positive Partnerships initiative is funded by the Australian Government Department of Education through the Helping Children with Autism Package.